mkarliner/ThingStudio/private/docs/display-data.md

 }
 </pre>

+The '...' is the code you want to execute for every item in that list.
 For instance, if we had a wildcard MQTT subscription of '/garden/temperatures/**#place**', (the '#' makes it wildcard, as would a '+') and had stored that subscription under the title 'temps' in ThingStudio, the JSON data returned could look like this:

 <pre>